cardano-scaling/hydra/docs/docs/tutorial/index.md

 Bob: <code>127.0.0.1:5001</code>

-We still need one thing, before we can spin up the `hydra-node`, that is the protocol parameters that the ledger in our Hydra head will use.
-We can use the same parameters as on the Cardano layer one, but we tweak them for this tutorial such that there are no fees!
-This will fetch the parameters and sets fees + prices to zero:
+The next step involves configuring the protocol parameters for the ledger within our Hydra head.
+For the purposes of this tutorial, we'll modify the default Cardano layer one parameters to eliminate transaction fees, simplifying our test interactions:

 ```
 cardano-cli query protocol-parameters \
   | jq '.txFeeFixed = 0 |.txFeePerByte = 0 | .executionUnitPrices.priceMemory = 0 | .executionUnitPrices.priceSteps = 0' \
   > protocol-parameters.json
 ```

+This command adjusts the fees and pricing mechanisms to zero, ensuring that transactions within our Hydra head incur no costs.

 In summary, the Hydra head participants exchanged and agreed on: